artsy/artsy.github.io/_posts/2017-01-25-mashing-maps.markdown

 end
 ```

-Once this was ready I created a new script to pull things from another API, in theory this code could have gone inside the
+Once this was ready I created a new script to pull things from another databasea, in theory this code could have gone inside the previous script, but it felt like a good time to get up and make a tea during a pairing session.

 ```ruby
 require 'CSV'